 Dr. Cathal Breslin has been praised worldwide as one of the most exciting pianists of his generation with critical acclaim such as “superb intensity and passion” (Cleveland Plain Dealer, Ohio), “energized and energizing” (Belfast Telegraph, N. Ireland), “a deep connection to the music” (Tampa Oracle, Florida), and “noble poetry and perfumed pianissimo” (The Independent, London).
 Born in Derry, Northern Ireland, he has performed solo recitals in major concert halls throughout Europe, U.S., and Asia, such as Carnegie Hall in New York, Wigmore Hall in London, Kumho Hall in Seoul, and the National Center for the Performing Arts in Beijing.

-Recent solo concerto performances have included Rachmaninov, Tchaikovsky, Prokofiev, Beethoven, Mozart, Takemitsu, Poulenc and Liszt Concerti with the RTE National Symphony Orchestra, BBC Ulster Orchestra, Greensboro Symphony NC, Jackson Symphony TN, Turin Philharmonic, Memphis Symphony, RTE Concert Orchestra, and the Arizona Music Fest Orchestra.
+Recent solo concerto performances have included Rachmaninov, Tchaikovsky, Prokofiev, Beethoven, Mozart, Takemitsu, Poulenc and Liszt Concerti with the RTE National Symphony Orchestra, Ulster Orchestra, Greensboro Symphony NC, Jackson Symphony TN, Turin Philharmonic, Memphis Symphony, RTE Concert Orchestra, the Arizona Music Fest Orchestra, and the ASU Symphony.

-As a chamber musician, Dr. Breslin has performed extensively with flutist Sir James Galway, soprano Measha Brueggergosman, violinists Augustin Dumay, Anne Akiko Meyers, Dmitry Sitkovetsky, cellists Jan Vogler, Jeffrey Zeigler, Raphael Wallfisch, the Houston Symphony Winds, and the Brodsky and Coull Quartets.
+As a chamber musician, Dr. Breslin has performed extensively with flutist Sir James Galway, soprano Measha Brueggergosman, violinists Augustin Dumay, Anne Akiko Meyers, Dmitry Sitkovetsky, cellists Jan Vogler, Raphael Wallfisch, Jeffrey Zeigler, the Houston Symphony Winds, and the Brodsky Quartet.
 He is a regular member of Trio Festivale, a flute-cello-piano ensemble that tours and commissions new works internationally.
-Upcoming concerts in the summer 2022 include performances of Beethoven Concerto No.3 with the Ulster Orchestra and Dvorak Piano Quintet with the Brodsky Quartet.

 Dr. Breslin moved to the U.S. as a Fulbright Scholar at the University of Michigan, where he received a Doctoral Degree studying with Arthur Greene.
 His earlier studies were at the Real Conservatorio Superior in Madrid with Joaquín Soriano, RNCM in Manchester with Kathryn Stott, Benjamin Frith and Alexander Melnikov, RCM in London with John Barstow.
 He is currently an Associate Professor of Piano at Arizona State University in Tempe, Arizona, and his students have won many prizes in international and national piano competitions.
 In 2019, he formed a new Arizona Chapter of the American Liszt Society, and serves as its President.